-RAF Assessment: The TOR covers most of the issues related to the assessment criteria of the FCPF assessment framework, such as the need for the strategy options to be assessed, prioritized for their social, environmental and political feasibility, risks and opportunities and analysis of costs and benefits.
-However, there is a need for technical work to assess potential emission reductions of the options to inform the design of the REDD+ strategy.
+RAF Assessment Criteria: RAF Assessment: The TOR covers most of the issues related to the (iv) Selection and prioritization of REDD+ strategy options; (v) Feasibility assessment; assessment criteria of the FCPF assessment framework, such as the need for the strategy options to be assessed, prioritized for their social, environmental and political feasibility, risks and opportunities and analysis of costs and benefits.
+However, there is (v) reasibility assessment, (vi) Implications for strategy options on existing sectoral policies. a need for technical work to assess potential emission reductions of the options to inform the design of the REDD+ strategy.
 Comprehensive consultations are required in the process of developing the strategy.